fenago/Grokking-Deep-Learning/Lab_15.md

 cross-communication is called backpropagation.

 When global correlation teaches each layer what it should be, local correlation can optimize weights locally.
-When a neuron in the final layer says, “I need to be a little higher,” it then proceeds to tell all the neurons in the layer immediately preceding it, “Hey, previous layer, send me higher signal.”
-They then tell the neurons preceding them, “Hey.
-Send us higher signal.”
+When a neuron in the final layer says, "I need to be a little higher," it then proceeds to tell all the neurons in the layer immediately preceding it, "Hey, previous layer, send me higher signal."
+They then tell the neurons preceding them, "Hey.
+Send us higher signal."
 It’s like a giant game of telephone—at the end of the game, every layer knows which of its neurons need to be higher and lower, and the local correlation summarization takes over, updating the weights accordingly.